 For some large-fruited plants like pumpkins, melons, and large squash varieties, you may need extra support.
 You can create small “hammocks” for each fruit from an old shirt or other stretchy material that can be tied off to the trellis as the vine cannot support the fruit’s mature weight.

 If you’re ready for a super productive and beautiful garden this year it’s time to get some trellises ready!
 The best time to add trellises is before planting, not after, so don’t delay!
 It’s finally spring and setting up trellises is a great way to get out in the garden.

 Want to know more about trellises?
 Check out these posts:

 Watch them grow!
 These Wando English (Shelling) Pea seeds change dramatically with just an overnight soaking, the first step in pre-sprouting.
 (Wando is a favorite variety for excellent production in hot weather.)

 The final product!
 These are VERY ready to sow — don’t let the rootlets get any longer!
 I kept them moist after soaking by laying a damp cloth over them.

-Pre-sprouting your seeds is the ideal technique for the anxious gardener, because it lets you see how well your seeds are germinating before you sow.
+Pre-sprouting your seeds is an ideal technique for letting you see how well your seeds are germinating before you sow.
 If your seeds are old or haven’t been stored properly, you can pre-sprout them to make sure they’re still viable.

 We only recommend pre-sprouting for large seeds, like beans, peas, spinach, and corn.
 Smaller seeds become difficult to handle when wet.